Mastering Google Flights is actually really easy…

 You can enter up to seven (7!) departure cities and seven (7!) destinations for a single search.
 You’ll see the lowest price from all possible outcomes.
 Yes, in one search you can see if it’s cheaper to fly from Paris, London, Manchester, Amsterdam, Dublin, Rome or Budapest.

 Do note: if you want to set price alerts, you can generally only search 5 departures and destinations, rather than 7.
 It’s not a big deal…

 Alerts are free, alerts are easy and you should 100% be using them.

 Whenever you search on Google Flights, you have the option of pressing a button which will track prices for your desired flights and email you when prices change.
-Just wait until the search appears and the button will pop up.
+Just wait until the search appears to be completely finished and the button will pop up.

 If you have any flexibility, like maybe leaving Tuesday instead of Wednesday, set alerts for each possible date of flexibility to improve your chances of getting in on a flight deal to remember.